Writing ink poisoning occurs when someone swallows ink found in writing instruments (pens).

 Get medical help right away.
 Do not make a person throw up unless told to do so by the poison center or a health care professional.

-Note: Large amounts of writing ink must be consumed (more than an ounce) before treatment is needed.
+Note: Large amounts of writing ink must be consumed (more than an ounce or 30 milliliters) before treatment is needed.

 Before Calling Emergency